WRXS: Modern adult contemporary (1997–1999)

 Both WFMR and WFMI were sold to Saga Communications, and WFMI was quickly switched to a modern AC format, becoming WXPT on May 9, 1997, branded as "106.9 The Point".
 The first song on "The Point" was Sheryl Crow's "A Change Would Do You Good".
 When WPNT-FM in Chicago changed format and call letters a few months later, 106.9 picked up the WPNT call sign.
 The Point had modest success for a small station, but a few of the bigger stations in the market took notice and adjusted their playlists to fight off the young suburban upstart.

 The station is also hamstrung by a modest Class A signal which has never covered the important suburban communities like Waukesha and Ozaukee County very well, and is virtually non-existent north of the Sheboygan County line, where it runs into adjacent-channel interference from WHBZ on 106.5.
-This is because the frequency was a short-spacing allocation which is shared with WOOD-FM across Lake Michigan in Muskegon, Michigan.
+This is because the frequency was a short-spacing allocation which is shared with WOOD-FM across Lake Michigan in Muskegon, Michigan a class B 50,000-watt operation that transmits in mono at its full power and is heard clearly in the cities along Wisconsin's lakeshore, overwhelming the Brookfield-licensed station's signal.